Who is Joe Arpaio?

 Following Trump’s statement, Fox News contacted Arpaio, who responded, “I am happy he understands the case.
 I would accept the pardon because I am 100 percent not guilty.”
 However, Arpaio – a longtime outspoken supporter and friend of Trump – seems to be more concerned about the President’s reputation than Trump himself is: “I would never ask him for a pardon, especially if it causes heat,” Arpaio said.
 “I don’t want to do anything that would hurt the President.”

-What is the name of the landmark case which declared Arpaio racial profiler?
+What is the landmark case that declared Arpaio a racial profiler?

-The name of the lawsuit was Ortega Melendres, et al. v.
-Arpaio, et al. and it was a class action lawsuit filed in 2007 in which, following a three-week trial, the Maricopa County Sheriff’s Office (MCSO) was found to have engaged in racial profiling and unlawful traffic stops of Latinos.
+The lawsuit Ortega Melendres, et al. v.
+Arpaio, et al. was a class action lawsuit filed in 2007.
+Following a three-week trial, the Maricopa County Sheriff’s Office (MCSO) was found to have engaged in racial profiling and unlawful traffic stops of Latinos.

-What are the suggestions during Trump’s visit to Arizona and the possible pardon to Arpaio for noncitizens?
+What are the implications for non-citizens of Trump’s visit to Arizona and possible pardon of Arpaio?

-Local attorney Marcos E. Garciaacosta recently posted a warning to anyone who is not a US citizen.
-He indicated persons who are not citizens should “stay away from any contact with law enforcement which can lead to an arrest during protests against Arpaio and Trump.”
+Local attorney Marcos E. Garciaacosta recently posted a warning to anyone who is not a U.S. citizen.
+He indicated that people who are not citizens should “stay away from any contact with law enforcement which can lead to an arrest during protests against Arpaio and Trump.”
 He stated that “my recent experience is that even if you have DACA or other temporary protection (TPS, etc.) if you get detained and taken to 4th Ave.
-Jail IT IS VERY LIKELY you will be processed through ICE”.
+Jail, it is very likely you will be processed through ICE.”

 Trump Pardoned Arpaio.
 Can the Pardon be Undone?

-After weeks of teasing the media on the possible pardon to criminally convicted, racist and disgraced Joe Arpaio, Trump pardoned him, causing an uproar in the community.
+After weeks of teasing the media about possibly pardoning Joe Arpaio, Trump pardoned the criminally convicted, racist and disgraced ex-sheriff, causing an uproar in the community.

-Is there any possibility to reverse the pardon?
+Is there any possibility of reversing the pardon?

 According to the Department of Justice, longstanding regulations call for waiting at least five years after conviction before filing a pardon application.
 Arpaio was convicted less than four weeks ago.
 A Presidential pardon at this point is “intervening in the middle of a legal proceeding yet to run its course… [and has] every appearance of being direct interference in the administration of justice,” wrote Bob Bauer, a professor at New York University School of Law, in the Chicago Tribune.

-The weekly Phoenix New Time posted a Twitter Thread that became viral, where some of the many abuses perpetrated by Sheriff Joe in 24 year where featured.
+The Phoenix New Times posted a Twitter thread spotlighting some of the many abuses perpetrated by Sheriff Joe in his 24-year tenure.
+The posts went viral.

 We've been covering Joe Arpaio for more than 20 years.
 Here's a couple of things you should know about him… 1/many